developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/alarm/index.md

 ---
 title:  Alarm Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+##Overview
-**The Alarm Module is used to set an alarm and register an action to perform when that alarm fires.**
+The Alarm Module is used to set an alarm and register an action to perform when that alarm fires.**

 ## Syntax